openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

   The channel allows selecting from all discovered media renderers.
   This list is dynamically adjusted as media renderers are being added/removed.

-* `currentid` (String, RW): Current ID of media container or entry ready for playback.
+* `currenttitle` (String, R): Current title of media container or entry ready for playback.

-  This channel can be used to skip to a specific container or entry in the content directory.
-  Setting this to 0 will reposition to the top of the content hierarchy.

-* `browse` (String, W): Browse and serve media content.
+* `browse` (String, RW): Browse and serve media content, current ID of media container or entry ready for playback.

   The browsing will start at the top of the content directory tree and allows you to go down and up (represented by ..) in the tree.
   The list of containers (directories) and media entries for selection in the content hierarchy is updated dynamically when selecting a container or entry.

+  This channel can also be used to skip to a specific container or entry in the content directory.
+  Setting it to 0 will reposition to the top of the content hierarchy.

   All media in the selection list, playable on the currently selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.